MrAminiDev/NetOptix/README.md

 6. The ability to turn off and on the server ping
 7. Blocking more than 4000 torrent sites to prevent abuses
 8. Change auto DNS server
+9. Blocking all IP ranges of the private network to prevent NetScan and abuse
+10. Change server port automatically
-9. Other features coming soon...
+11. Other features coming soon...

 # Installation Script
 To install, simply run the following command on your server